Block some light from a bright source with your hand to make a shadow: a region where there is less light.

-On a sunny-cloudy day you get beams of light.
+On a sunny-cloudy day you get beams of light through the clouds.
 On a foggy day car headlights appear as beams of light.
 Lighthouses produce beams of light.
 So do lasers in light-shows.

 In all these cases it looks as if the light is going in a straight line.
 The edges of the beam are straight lines.